special offers | accommodation | snow reports | travel | transfers | video reports | photos | links | ski/ride guide

 Les Chantarelles which is part of La Ferme specialises in Crepes both savoury and sweet.

-Les Marmottons has a cozy atmosphere with varied Savoyarde fare plus pizza.
+Les Marmottons has a cozy atmosphere with varied Savoyarde fare plus decent pizza.
+Is under new management from Winter 2013 and maintaining a good reputation.

-Le Chrome Bar has a small menu with burgers, chips etc at lunch time - decent prices
+Le Chrome Bar has a small menu with burgers, chips etc at lunch time with occasional hog roasts too.

 Snow Food has sandwiches and pizza to eat on the terrace or takeaway.

-The Sherpa Supermarket is also handy for quick snacks (closed from noon until 3pm).
+The Sherpa Supermarket is also handy for quick snacks opens - Open from 8am until 7:30pm but closed from noon until 2:30pm.

 Check out our Value For Money in The Three Valleys page